LouisMazel/maz-ui/packages/docs/docs/components/maz-card.md

 ---
 title: MazCard
-description: MazCard is a stand-alone component to display some texts, images and you can add buttons actions
+description: MazCard is a standalone component to display some texts, images and you can add buttons actions
 ---

 # MazCard